ngocdoan/UPS-monitoring/Telegram_help.md

-Telegram Bot - how to get a group chat id?
+Telegram Bot - how to get a group chat id?<br>
 Assume the bot name is my_bot.

 1- Add the bot to the group.